kaisenlinux/manpages-dev/category/FTP/lFTP.md

               when true, mirror doesn't create empty directories (like --no-empty-dirs option).

        mirror:sort-by (string)
               specifies  order  of file transfers.
 Valid values are: name, name-desc, size, size-desc, date, date-desc.
-When the value is name or name-desc, then mir‐ ror:order setting also affects the order or transfers.
+When the value is name or name-desc, then mirror:order setting also af‐ fects the order or transfers.

        mirror:order (list of patterns)
               specifies order of file transfers when sorting by name.
 E.g. setting this to "*.sfv *.sum" makes mirror to transfer files matching *.sfv first, then ones matching *.sum and then all other files.
 To process directories after other files, add "*/" to the end of pattern list.

        mirror:overwrite (boolean)
               when true, mirror will overwrite plain files instead of removing and re-creating them.

        mirror:parallel-directories (boolean)
               if  true, mirror will start processing of several directories in parallel when it is in parallel mode.
 Otherwise, it will transfer files from a single directory before moving to other directories.

        mirror:parallel-transfer-count (number)
               specifies number of parallel transfers mirror is allowed to start.
 You can override it with --parallel option.
 A closure can be matched against source or  target  host  names, the minimum number greater than 0 is used.

        mirror:require-source (boolean)
               When true, mirror requires a source directory to be specified explicitly, otherwise it is supposed to be the current directory.